Tatjana Patitz: 2010s

 In the 2010s, the scope of Patitz's work focused on issues relating to inclusivity, HIV awareness, LGBTQ rights, ageism, and gender equality while remaining in the pages and on the covers of Vogue, Marie Claire and Elle.
 Notably, Patitz's work and career were examined in articles by a new generation of distinguished writers such as Chloe Malle and Janelle Okwodu, who recognised Patitz for her enduring legacy in projecting different representations of women.

 When Karl Lagerfeld staged his "Coco on the Lido" 2010 cruise collection on the boardwalk along the Venice Lido, he cast Patitz as an Edwardian mother to poetically reinvent the mystique of Coco Chanel's favourite locales.
 At the conclusion of the show, Lagerfeld escorted Patitz for the finale.

 In 2011 and now in her 40s, Patitz made industry headlines when she was chosen as the spokesmodel to front the cosmetics campaign for the global brand Shiseido.
 That year, Patitz was featured in Sarah Brokaw's book Fortytude, telling the author, "I believe in aging gracefully because it celebrates me as a woman...In the end – for me, as for every woman – beauty is what one emanates.
 It comes from feeling good about who you are with your flaws (and we all have them), and being at peace with yourself."

 The following year, Vogue Paris included Patitz in a black and white portfolio with Lauren Hutton, Stephanie Seymour, and Daria Werbowy that celebrated examples of timeless elegance and beauty.
 Photographed by Inez and Vinoodh, the editorial was highlighted in the media by such publications as W magazine.

 Numéro China featured Patitz on its cover for its February 2013 issue.
 The simple yet powerful headline read Woman and was accompanied by a 20-page editorial photographed by Philip Dixon.
-The age-defying traits of femininity, strength of character, and enterprising talent were lauded the next year in a special issue of Vogue Italia titled "Women of Today" that placed Patitz among her colleagues such as Anjelica Houston, Julia Ormond, and Karen Alexander.
+The age-defying traits of femininity, strength of character, and enterprising talent were lauded the next year in a special issue of Vogue Italia titled "Women of Today" that placed Patitz among her colleagues such as Anjelica Huston, Julia Ormond, and Karen Alexander.